LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Brannon/Primalas.md

 ### Backstory

 Primalas is a minor dragon and a descendant of the greater dragon [[Zenryoku]].
-Primalas has spent his life searching for knowledge and travels to Seni to seek out Sunmaek's Master Librarian, who he's heard is travelling to Seni for important matters
+Primalas has spent his life searching for knowledge and travels to Seni to seek out foreign knowledege